 - Sports fields

 - Outdoor pools

 - Tennis, including doubles tennis, is permitted if participants can maintain physical distancing at all times.
 All individuals must have a face covering with them and wear the face covering every time they come within 6 feet of another person outside their household.
 Therefore, a doubles tennis team is limited to team maintaining 6 feet distance from non-household members and wearing a mask at all times.

 Under the Stay-Home order, outdoor recreation facilities should:

 - Allow outdoor operation only for the purpose of facilitating physically distanced personal health and wellness through outdoor exercise, without any food, drink or alcohol sales.

 - NOT allow overnight stays at campgrounds.

-Campgrounds, RV Parks, Golf Courses or Tennis Clubs with conference spaces or meeting rooms should keep those areas closed until each of those types of establishments is allowed to resume modified or full operation.
+Campgrounds, RV Parks, Golf Courses or Tennis Clubs with indoor space (conference spaces, meeting rooms, etc.) should keep those areas closed until each of those types of establishments is allowed to resume modified or full operation.

 All public events or concentrated gatherings at campgrounds or RV parks, including group bonfires, group campsites, presentations at outdoor amphitheaters, musical or other performances, or other events must be cancelled or postponed until allowed to resume.